H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 }
 ```

 > **Note:** The above is the confirmed state as of 2026-03-13.
-The March 15, 2026 production deployment (commit `b90f9ff`) includes additional consciousness layer contributions from the psychology pre-assessment (Phase 3), GBIM temporal decay (Phase 5), and 69-DGM cascade (Phase 7).
+The March 18, 2026 production deployment includes additional consciousness layer contributions from Phase 1.45 community memory retrieval, psychology pre-assessment (Phase 3), GBIM temporal decay (Phase 5), and 69-DGM cascade (Phase 7).
 The current canonical `UltimateResponse` schema is documented in Chapter 17.

 ---